 BC Ferries has also announced that it is cutting some sailings due to reduced demand.
-The ferry corporation is also no longer offering buffet dining and other hot meal services on various sailings for at least the next little while.
+Passenger numbers are down as much as 80%!
+As a result, all sailings from Horseshoe Bay to Nanaimo were cancelled (between April 4th and June 3rd) and sailings to Vancouver Island from Tsawwassen have been cut in half.
+The ferry corporation is also no longer offering buffet dining and other hot meal services for at least the next little while.

 Lower Mainland hotels are taking various precautions to help prevent the spread of the coronavirus.
 Restaurants are now either closed or offering only take-out and/or delivery services.
 Cleaning procedures have also been stepped up, and cancellation policies at many places have been revised to reflect the current situation.

-As of March 26th, hotels that have closed include the Fairmont Vancouver and several other Downtown Vancouver Hotels, the River Rock Casino & Resort in Richmond, and the Pinnacle Hotel at the Pier in North Vancouver.
+As of March 26th, hotels that have closed include the Fairmont Vancouver, Fairmont Waterfront and several other Downtown Vancouver Hotels.
+Elsewhere, the River Rock Casino & Resort in Richmond and the Pinnacle Hotel at the Pier in North Vancouver also both closed, although the Pinnacle soon after re-opened.
 Other hotels have also already closed, and more will likely eventually do the same.